Arzooqad/Arzooqad/README.md

 ## 👋 Hey, I'm Arzoo

-React.js Developer with **2.8 years of experience** building scalable and user-friendly UIs.
-I enjoy crafting interactive applications and experimenting with performance optimizations.
+React.js developer with 2.8 years of building UIs that (mostly) do what users expect.
+Always curious, sometimes over-engineering, but never bored of frontend.

 ---